kikuomax/temperature-monitor/README.md

 1. Create a thing (`temperature-sensor-1`)

-2. Create certificates for `temperature-sensor-1`
+2. Create certificates for the thing `temperature-sensor-1`

     1. Download the following files
         - `XYZ-certificate.pem.crt`